dell/csm-docs/content/docs/authorization/deployment/rpm/_index.md

       $ openssl x509 -req -in cert_request_file.csr -CA root_CA.pem -CAkey private_key_File.key -CAcreateserial -out DNS-hostname.com.crt -days 365 -sha256
       ```

-3. To install the rpm package on the system, run the below command:
+3. To install the rpm package on the system, you must first extract the contents of the tar file with the command:

     ```shell
-    rpm -ivh <rpm_file_name>
+    tar -xvf karavi_authorization_<version>
     ```

+4. Afterwards, you must enter the extracted folder's directory and run the shell script:

+    ```shell
+    cd karavi_authorization_<version>
+    sh install_karavi_auth.sh
+    ```

-4. After installation, application data will be stored on the system under `/var/lib/rancher/k3s/storage/`.
+5. After installation, application data will be stored on the system under `/var/lib/rancher/k3s/storage/`.

 If errors occur during installation, review the [Troubleshooting](../../troubleshooting) section.